-Insert elevator:
+Insert Elevator:

-Revit provides many Families, which are packages of predefined objects ready to insert into your project.
-However, many objects are not readily available, like elevators for example.
-Revit is continually adding content with each new release and to its online library.
+Revit provides many Families, which are predefined elements ready to insert into your project.
+However, many elements are not readily available, like elevators for example.
+You will get an elevator family online in this exercise.
 The online library is where you will acquire an elevator family for use in your project.

-- 1. Open project ex3-3.rvt and Save As ex3-4.rvt. - 2.
-Switch to the Recent Files view; if you closed this you will have to shut down Revit and reopen it.
+1. Open project ex3-3.rvt and Save As ex3-4.rvt.